 - Capacity building

-On 24 January 2013, the Kenya ICT Board (now ICT Authority) launched the first government supported ICT Incubation Program on behalf of the Ministry of Information and Communications, with funding of $1.6 million from the International Development Association of the World Bank as part of the Kenya Transparency and Infrastructure Project.
+On 24 January 2013, the Kenya ICT Authority launched the first government supported ICT Incubation Program on behalf of the Ministry of Information and Communications, with funding of $1.6 million from the International Development Association of the World Bank as part of the Kenya Transparency and Infrastructure Project.
 The host incubator was selected through a competitive call and was awarded to NaiLab.
+Nailab provides a 3 - 6 months entrepreneurship program, mentorship and facilities to support ICT start-ups.
+During 2014 two batches of ICT start-ups were incubated with a target to incubate at least 30 start-ups across Kenya by 2016.

 An institutional framework has been created to address ICT integration in education.
 Two specialised units have been created: the ICT for Education (ICT4E) to spearhead the pedagogical use of ICT, while the National ICT innovation and Integration Centre is to carry out the testing of technical solutions submitted for consideration by firms in order to establish their appropriateness and use in curriculum delivery.